nbarhamvc/scriptarchive/README.md

 # Good to know

 - Veracode's [Document Center landing page](https://docs.veracode.com/) is the authoritative resource for viewing step-by-step instructions & coverage for scan type.
+The [Glossary](https://docs.veracode.com/r/Veracode_Glossary) provides more information on terminology used here.

 - Veracode makes use of API credentials and secure tokens to authenticate with the platform and submit scans.
 There are two types of user - Human and API service accounts.
 API Service Account IDs and Keys should be used in pipelines.
 [Further info is available here](https://docs.veracode.com/r/c_about_veracode_accounts).